hzget/hzget.github.io/math/function.md

 $$\mathcal{M}: \mathcal{L}(V, W) \rightarrow Mat(m, n, F)$$

+It explains the concept:
+A matrix records a linear map T from a basis of V to a basis of W.
+It is called matrix of T with respect to "some" basis.

 ## linear functional

 A linear functional on V is a linear map from V to the